Brian Peavy

 Brian Keith Peavy (born May 14, 1996) is a college American football defensive back for the Iowa State Cyclones.
 His accolades during his college career include but are not limited to 2017 Second-team All-Big 12 as well as 2016 and 2015 Honorable Mention All-Big 12.

-High school career
+Early life

 At Westfield High School in Houston, Peavy was a three sport star.
 In addition to football he was the starting point guard in basketball and a District 13-5A champion in long jump in 2013.
 His junior season he tallied 49 tackles and two interceptions on his way to a 12–1 record.
 His senior season he posted nine interceptions, 38 tackles and three touchdowns finishing with a 13–1 record.
 He was named First-team All-district 13-5A in both his junior and senior seasons.

 Recruiting

 A three star recruit, Peavy's only two offers were Texas Tech and Iowa State.
 On December 16, 2014, he committed to the Cyclones.